-186 Copyright in enactments and revised edition
+186 Copyright in Jersey legislation17

-- (1) The States Assembly is entitled to copyright in any enactment or in a revised edition. - (2) Copyright under this Article subsists - (a) in the case of a Law, for the period of 50 years from the end of the year in which the enactment is registered in the Royal Court; - (b) in the case of any enactment other than a Law, for the period of 50 years from the end of the year in which the enactment was passed or made; - (c) in the case of a revised edition, for the period of 50 years from the end of the year in which the revised edition was brought into force. - (3) No other copyright, or right in the nature of copyright, subsists in an enactment or revised edition. - (4) This Article does not derogate from the duties imposed and powers conferred by Article 8(2) to (4) of the Law Revision (Jersey) Law 200318. - (5) Except as provided in paragraphs (1) to (4), this Part applies in relation to copyright under this Article as it applies to States Assembly copyright and, accordingly, references in this Part (except Article 182) to States Assembly copyright include copyright under this Article. - (6) In this Article "revised edition" and references to a revised edition being brought into force shall be construed in accordance with the Law Revision (Jersey) Law 2003.
+- (1) The States Assembly is entitled to copyright in any Jersey legislation. - (2) Copyright under this Article subsists for the period of 50 years from the date - (a) in the case of as-enacted legislation, on which it was made; and - (b) in the case of consolidated legislation, on which it was last consolidated. - (3) No other copyright, or right in the nature of copyright, subsists in any Jersey legislation. - (4) This Article does not derogate from the duty to publish legislation under Article 16 of the Legislation (Jersey) Law 2021. - (5) Except as provided in paragraphs (1) to (4), this Part applies in relation to copyright under this Article as it applies to States Assembly copyright and, accordingly, references in this Part (except Article 182) to States Assembly copyright include copyright under this Article. - (6) Words and phrases that are defined in the Legislation (Jersey) Law 2021 have the same respective meanings in this Article as they do in that Law.